 Double E’s differential rewind shaft works like a “shaft within a shaft”.
 Winding cores are mechanically locked onto one or multiple friction rings, depending on core width.
 When the outer race is rotated against the inner race of the friction ring, the expanding balls ride up cam ramps to center and grip the core.
 These friction rings then consistently slip like a clutch around a central shaft, which runs at an overspeed RPM.
 Similar to a strip shaft, this central shaft contains air bladders and friction strips running along the shaft.
 Winding torque to the friction rings (and consequently to the cores and rolls) is controlled by adjusting the air pressure in the bladders.
 As the bladders expand, they press the friction strips out to exert force on the inner surface of the friction rings.
 Generally, as rolls build, air pressure is increased to deliver the proper winding torque.
-Because separate rolls require separate winding torques, some will slip more than others.
-Through this differential slipping, proper winding tension is maintained for each roll.
+Because the web material may have variations within it, some rolls will slip more than others to creat uniformly wound rolls.

 No spring assists in holding a core in place during loading.
 This ring has one working direction.

 The spring assists in holding a core in place during loading.
 The springs also help assure every ring locks in place under a long core that covers multiple friction rings.
 This ring has one working direction.

 The springs assist in holding a core in place during loading.
 They also help assure every ring locks in place under a long core that covers multiple friction rings.
 This ring has one working direction.
 This ring will provide a better gripping force than the UDSS on the core when rings are in a resting disengaged state.
 It is ideal when cores need to be positioned on the shaft off the winder and then the shaft is loaded.